publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s127.md

  __Study Pertaining to Transporters of Water Well Drilling Rigs__

     [Pub.
-L. 102–240, title I, § 1023(g)][/us/pl/102/240/s1023/g], Dec.
+L. 102–240, title I][/us/pl/102/240/tI], § 1023(g), Dec.
 18, 1991, [105 Stat.
 1955][/us/stat/105/1955], directed Secretary to conduct a study of State and Federal regulations pertaining to transporters of water well drilling rigs on public highways for the purpose of identifying requirements which place a burden on such transporters without enhancing safety or preservation of public highways, and, not later than 2 years after Dec.
 18, 1991, report to Congress on the results of the study, together with any legislative and administrative recommendations.

  __Motor Vehicle Study by Transportation Research Board; Report__

     [Pub.
-L. 100–17, title I, § 158][/us/pl/100/17/s158], Apr.
+L. 100–17, title I][/us/pl/100/17/tI], § 158, Apr.
 2, 1987, [101 Stat.
 210][/us/stat/101/210], directed Secretary, within 6 months after Apr.
 2, 1987, to enter into appropriate arrangements with the Transportation Research Board of the National Academy of Sciences to conduct a study of the following motor vehicle issues, including an analysis of the impacts of the various positions that have been put forth with respect to each issue and best estimates of effects on pavement, bridges, highway revenue and cost responsibility, and highway safety, and changes in transportation costs and other measures of productivity for various segments of the trucking industry resulting from adoption of each of the positions: (1) elimination of existing, grandfather provisions of [23 U.S.C.
 127][/us/usc/t23/s127] which allow higher axle loads and gross vehicle weights than the 20,000-pound single axle load limit, 34,000-pound tandem axle load limit, and 80,000-pound gross vehicle weight limit maximums authorized by [Pub.
 L. 93–643][/us/pl/93/643], (2) analysis of alternative methods of determining gross vehicle weight limit and axle loadings for all types of motor carrier vehicles, (3) analysis of the bridge formula contained in [23 U.S.C.
 127][/us/usc/t23/s127] in view of current vehicle configurations, pavement and bridge stresses in accord with 1986 design and construction practices, and existing bridges on and off the Interstate System, (4) establishment of nationwide policy regarding the provisions of ‘reasonable access’ to the National Network for combination vehicles established pursuant to [Pub.
 L. 97–424][/us/pl/97/424], and (5) recommendation of appropriate treatment for specialized hauling vehicles which do not comply with the existing Federal bridge formula and submit a final report to Secretary and Congress, not later than 30 months after appropriate arrangements were entered into.

  __State-Imposed Vehicle Width Limitations__

     [Pub.
-L. 97–369, title III, § 321][/us/pl/97/369/s321], Dec.
+L. 97–369, title III][/us/pl/97/369/tIII], § 321, Dec.
 18, 1982, [96 Stat.
 1784][/us/stat/96/1784], related to State-imposed vehicle width limitations, prior to repeal by [Pub.
-L. 98–17, § 2][/us/pl/98/17/s2], Apr.
+L. 98–17][/us/pl/98/17], § 2, Apr.
 5, 1983, [97 Stat.
 60][/us/stat/97/60].
 See [section 31113 of Title 49][/us/usc/t49/s31113], Transportation.

  __Steering Axle Study; Report to Congress__

     [Pub.
-L. 94–280, title II, § 210][/us/pl/94/280/s210], May 5, 1976, [90 Stat.
+L. 94–280, title II][/us/pl/94/280/tII], § 210, May 5, 1976, [90 Stat.
 455][/us/stat/90/455], directed Secretary of Transportation to conduct an investigation into relationship between gross load on front steering axles of truck tractors and safety of operation of vehicle combinations of which such truck tractors are a part, such investigation to be conducted in cooperation with representatives of (A) manufacturers of truck tractors and related equipment, (B) labor, and (C) users of such equipment, and the results of such study to be reported to Congress not later than July 1, 1977.

 ----------